rubenbanuelos/gameDesignTools/README.md

 ### Dependencies:

 R
+  gtools

-###TO DO
+### TO DO

+- [ ] Put this in a package
-[] Figure out an algorithm to get ideal distributions.
-Found nothing so far on the Internetz
+- [X] Figure out an algorithm to get ideal distributions.
+Found no elegant approach so far on the Internetz
+- [ ] Write function to determine odds of rolling a score lower than X given YdZ
+- [ ] Write function to determine odds of rolling a score higher than X given YdZ
+- [ ] Write card drawing function